 The ships were also useful in oceanography, and Nansen bottle dips were taken daily and the results are still being analyzed and interpreted, especially CO2 data.
 Since the Amazon Rain Forest absorbs 20% of the earth's CO2, its destruction is claimed by some scientists as the cause of climate change though science (Dr. Don Easterbrook) shows that it is a natural cycle.
 CO2 can't do much to the air temperature, but the air temperature can affect the water's content of this gas because cold water holds more than warm water.
 The claimed "scientists" who support the going theory on climate change probably watched Al Gore's propaganda movie and suddenly became "experts."
 The list has thousands of these people endorsing this theory, though to find that many experts in any one field is suspicious.
 The great sheets of ice that covered much of the north were melted away by previous fluctuations in climate.
 Other gases are much worse than Carbon Dioxide, and it is a necessary gas for all plant life on earth.
 I think the Globalist "scientists" are making a big deal, jumping up and down about impending doom about a minor player in global warming which has been going on before and after the last ice age 10,000 years ago when global warming melted mile high sheets of ice without the involvement of man.
 Global warming is a fact but so is global cooling, which has been happening recently according to temperature record.
 But they don't want us to know that so they can perpetuate their narrative to control fossile fuels and even the burning of wood in fire places.
 And of course China has "rights" to continue for many years while America was supposed to stop burning coal and other carbon (that plans make from CO2) fuels.
 The temperature over time is roughly a sine wave so don't panic; what goes up will come down.
-We have to also stop the destruction of habitat and native people, including subsidizing the farmers to stop encroaching into the forest.
+We have to also stop the destruction of habitat and poisoning our earth and food, including subsidizing the farmers to stop encroaching into the rain forests.
 (Ocean Station Papa documents on the web)